$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Examples

 \begin{definition} A function $l:\mathbb{R} \to \RR$ is called a \emph{loss function} if it is nondecreasing, convex, $l(0)=0$ and $l(x) \geq x$ for all $x \in \RR$. \end{definition}

 A loss function $l$ reflects how risk averse an agent is, and so it is natural to assume that it is nondecreasing and $l(0)=0$.
 The assumption $l(x) \geq x$ means that compared to the risk neutral evaluation, there is more weight on losses and less on gains.
 Finally, convexity of $l$ encodes that diversified positions are less risky than concentrated ones.

-Some of these properties can be relaxed in what follows and we will make it clear whenever this is possible.
+The growth rate of $l$ will play an important role in the sequel.
+To that end, we let